 - Use double-bag vacuum bags and HEPA filters.

-- Use a dehumidifier in damp places of the home like the basement.
+- Use a dehumidifier in damp places like basements.

-- Keep your pet out of bedroom and off of furniture.
+- Keep pets out of the bedroom and off of furniture.

 - The pet may need to be removed for severe allergens.
 It may take 4 to 6 months to clear the home of pet allergens.